magnussolution/magnusbilling7/wiki/en/modules/configuration/configuration.rst

 Description
 -----------

-| We did not write the description to this field.
+| Description.
+You can see more details at the link `https://wiki.magnusbilling.org/en/source/config.html  <https://wiki.magnusbilling.org/en/source/config.html>`_.